cloudops/co-website/content/english/blog/how-to-deploy-consul-in-gcp-using-terraform-your-first-step-towards-devops-automation/index.md

 title: "How to Create Infrastructure as Code with Terraform in GCP: Your first step towards DevOps automation"
 lastmod: "2018-02-14"
 author: "CloudOps"
+description: Step-by-step instructions for deploying Consul using Terraform and Ansible on GCP.
 resources:
 - name: "thumbnail"
   src: "GCP.jpg"